Switching German Bank Accounts Is Easier Than You Think

 This post has drawn heavily on a recent article in German consumer magazine Stiftung Warentest, June 2017 edition “Finanztest”, for those of you who understand German and would like to read their report in full.

-To get the complete series of all 3 posts on German bank accounts, the free, downloadable e-book is now available!
+To get the complete series of all 3 posts, the free, downloadable e-book is now available!

 How did you select your current bank?